raisercostin/eclipse-jarinjarloader/README.md

 -->

 ## Desciption
-A custom class loader based on eclipse code to allow executable jars.
+A custom class loader based on eclipse code to allow executable jars and custom exclusion of some libraries at runtime.
-This code is based on eclipse jarinjar classloaders from http://git.eclipse.org/c/jdt/eclipse.jdt.ui.git/plain/org.eclipse.jdt.ui/jar%20in%20jar%20loader/org/eclipse/jdt/internal/jarinjarloader/ .

-Based on this answer http://stackoverflow.com/questions/1729054/including-dependencies-in-a-jar-with-maven
+## Features
+- All libraries are bundled inside jar as jars by maven.
+- Some libraries can be filtered out depending on the runtime operating system.
+The classloader to detect the type of OS and based on that to reconfigure the classpath according to the swt libraries specific to that OS.
+This question should provide support http://stackoverflow.com/questions/2706222/create-cross-platform-java-swt-application , http://mchr3k.github.io/swtjar/

 ## How to use it

+See the [eclipse-jarinjarloader-swt-sample/pom.xml](https://github.com/raisercostin/eclipse-jarinjarloader/blob/master/eclipse-jarinjarloader-swt-sample/pom.xml) to see how to configure this.
 You will just need to change the properties for main class and the version of the jarinjarloader.

 	<project>
 		...